 For the purposes of this test program, Avogadro mobilized a mobile laboratory to the site for the testing period.
-The mobile lab is equipped with storage cabinets and the CEM system.
+The mobile lab is equipped with storage cabinets and the CEM system, provides a temperature-controlled environment for the CEM instrumentation.
 There is sufficient room to work in the mobile van with spacious counter tops for sample recovery, calculation of results and completion of the sample chain of custody forms.